NoaWo/Flow-Free-Solver/README.md

 We used genetic algorithm based on the CSP described above:

-Representing of a solution: each cell (variable) contains exactly one color (value).
+<ins>Representing of an individual (solution)</ins>: each cell of the grid (variable) contains exactly one color (value).

-- initial population - each individual is a grid where each cell (which is not a dot cell) contains one random color.
+- <ins>initial population</ins> - each individual is a grid where each cell (which is not a dot cell) contains one random color. (dot cells remain as is in every individual and every generation).
-- selection - tournament selection - the best is chosen from a small group of individuals.
+- <ins>selection</ins> - tournament selection - the best is chosen from a small group of individuals.
-- crossover - k-points crossover, i.e. swaps some (randomly chosen) cells among a pair of parents.
+- <ins>crossover</ins> - k-points crossover, i.e. swaps some (randomly chosen) cells among a pair of parents.
-- mutation - n-points mutation, i.e. randomly change the color (value) of a n cells (randomly chosen).
+- <ins>mutation</ins> - n-points mutation, i.e. randomly change the color (value) of some (randomly chosen) n cells.
-- fitness evaluator - fitness of individual (grid) is defined to be the sum of fitness of each cell. fitness of cell is defined binary: 1 if the cell satisfied the constraints (dot cell -> exactly one adjacent cell in the same color, other cell -> two adjacent cells in the same color), else 0.
-That is, the maximum (and best) fitness is the size (number of cells) of the puzzle.
+- <ins>fitness evaluator</ins> - fitness of individual (grid) is defined to be the sum of fitness of each cell. <br>fitness of cell is defined binary: 1 if the cell satisfied the constraints (dot cell -> exactly one adjacent cell in the same color, other cell -> two adjacent cells in the same color), else 0. <br>That is, the maximum and best fitness is the size (number of cells) of the puzzle.

 We found out that this solver solves well small puzzles, but gets troubled with bigger ones, even with a large population and many generations: